spacelift-io/user-documentation/docs/installing-spacelift/reference-architecture/guides/deploying-to-aks.md

 The Spacelift instance needs an object storage backend to store Terraform state files, run logs, and other things.
 Several Azure Storage containers will be created in this guide.
 This is a hard requirement for running Spacelift.

 Spacelift supports flexible authentication methods for Azure Blob Storage, including environment variables and Workload Identity.
-More details about object storage requirements and authentication can be found in the [here](../reference/object-storage.md).
+More details about object storage requirements and authentication can be found [here](../reference/object-storage.md).

 ### Database